lf-/blog/content/posts/pinning-packages-in-nix.md

 The primary reason that Nix doesn't allow trivially overriding packages with a different version is that it is a generalized build system building software that has non-uniform expectations of how to be built.
-One can in indeed see that the "replace one version with some other in some file" idea is *almost* reality in languages using `mkDerivation` directly, though one might have to tweak other build properties sometimes.
-Architectural problems in nixpkgs prevent this working for several ecosystems.
+One can indeed see that the "replace one version with some other in some file" idea is *almost* reality in languages that use `mkDerivation` directly, though one might have to tweak other build properties sometimes.
+Architectural problems in nixpkgs prevent this working for several ecosystems, though.

 Another sort of issue is that nixpkgs tries to provide a mostly [globally coherent] set of software versions, where, like most Linux distributions, there